 Complaints Procedure for Flat Clearance Croydon

-Team preparing for a flat clearance job in Croydon, equipment and paperwork visible Introduction: This complaints procedure sets out how our flat clearance service in Croydon and surrounding service areas handles concerns about removal, disposal or clearing work.
+A residential front yard with a single-story house featuring a white garage door and brick and blue-panel exterior walls.
+In the foreground, several large, irregularly shaped rocks with a weathered appearance are placed on the curbside pavement, reflecting rough stone textures.
+To the right of the rocks, a potted plant with bare branches is situated on the pavement, and behind the rocks, a well-maintained lawn with a neatly trimmed green shrub in front of a bay window emphasizes landscaping.
+The house has steps leading up to a white front door, with greenery and small plants near the entrance.
+The scene is lit by natural sunlight, casting soft shadows, with a typical suburban setting that underscores the context of rubbish clearance by Flat Clearance Croydon in the area.
+Introduction: This complaints procedure sets out how our flat clearance service in Croydon and surrounding service areas handles concerns about removal, disposal or clearing work.
 It applies to all aspects of flat clearance Croydon operations including collection scheduling, handling of items, recycling and waste disposal.
 The aim is to resolve issues efficiently and fairly, maintaining the highest standards of customer care.
 Please read the steps below to understand how complaints are recorded, investigated and resolved.

 We accept complaints relating to the quality of service, delays, damage during flat clearance, safety concerns and any conduct issues involving staff or contractors.
 The procedure is intended to be clear and accessible: complaints are logged, acknowledged, investigated and concluded within set timescales.
 Records are kept securely and used to improve processes.
 This page describes the rights of customers and the responsibilities of our team during the complaints lifecycle.